ALLabMTL/marl-demandresponse/README.md

-# marl-demandresponse projet 4
+# marl-demandresponse

-The previous code is in server/v0
+The original version of the code can be found at https://github.com/maivincent/marl-demandresponse-original

 ## Quickstart
 1. Clone the repository